crate/cratedb-toolkit/doc/cfr/jobstats.md

 skipped, so the collector does not account for its own queries.

 How far the collector has come is recorded as a watermark, so a restarted collector picks up where it left off, instead of counting the same jobs again.
+Each cycle considers jobs which ended after the watermark, up to and including the current moment.

 Per distinct statement, the collector maintains:
 - `calls` — how often the statement has been executed